RonaldDijkstra/folkingebrew/source/store/products/folkingebrew-hop-shirt-green.html.markdown

     stock: true
 ---

-Green T-shirt with our hop logo on the front and word mark on the back.
+Green t-shirt with our hop logo on the front and word mark on the back.
+Made with 100% cotton.